ifwe/bruce/doc/detailed_config.md

 * `--discard_report_bad_msg_prefix_size N`: Maximum bad message prefix size in bytes to write to discard report available from Bruce's web interface.
 The default value is 256.
+* `--retry_on_unknown_partition`: On receipt of "unknown topic or partition" error ACK, reroute message after updating metadata rather than discarding it.
+This is a workaround for Kafka behavior that occurs when relocating a partition to a different broker.
 * `--topic_autocreate`: Enable automatic topic creation.
 For this to work, the brokers must be configured with `auto.create.topics.enable=true`.
 * `--omit_timestamp`: Do not use this option, since it will soon be removed.